apple/swift-for-wasm-examples/README.md

 * .wav format encoding implementation is derived from WavAudioEncoder.js library https://github.com/higuma/wav-audio-encoder-js and is licensed as following:

 > The MIT License (MIT)
 >
 > Copyright (c) 2015 Yuji Miyane

-* Code in `Sources/VultDSP` directory is derived from https://github.com/vult-dsp/vult and is licensed as following:
+* Code in `Guest/Sources/VultDSP` directory is derived from https://github.com/vult-dsp/vult and is licensed as following:

 > MIT License
 >
 > Copyright (c) 2017 Leonardo Laguna Ruiz

+* Web server starter template code is derived from [the Hummingbird template package](https://github.com/hummingbird-project/template) and is licensed as following:

+> Copyright (c) 2024 Adam Fowler.
+> Licensed under Apache License v2.0.
+>
+> See https://github.com/hummingbird-project/template/blob/main/LICENSE for license information